 A local favorite, Randy Morgenson’s biography focuses on his mysterious disappearance in the Sierra Nevada, triggering a tremendous search effort.
 Eric’s book paints an intriguing portrait of an strong-minded man who lived life on his terms until he encountered a force stronger than himself.

-Boucher, Debbie Back to Normal Denver: Outskirts Press, 2010 Mammoth local, Debbie, penned this tale of secret liaisons revealed at inopportune moments set in the fictionalized town of Mammoth Lakes.
-I especially enjoyed the portrait of the social life of the locals amid trucks, parties, wood burning stoves, ski races, and snow.
+Boucher, Debbie Back to Normal Denver: Outskirts Press, 2010 Mammoth local Debbie penned this tale of secret liaisons revealed at inopportune moments set in the fictionalized town of Mammoth Lakes.
+I especially enjoyed the portrayal of the locals’ social life amid trucks, parties, wood burning stoves, ski races, and snow.

 Daniel retells the story of the Donner Party from the perspective of Sarah Graves, a twenty-one-year-old who heads west with her new husband, siblings, and parents.
 Replete with details, the story unfolds with mesmerizing inevitability, each death a blow, but never losing its sympathy for these doomed and victimized immigrants.